Tun Media

-Tun Media is a Norwegian media group that publishes the daily newspaper Nationen, the weekly newspaper Bondebladet and the magazines Traktor and Norsk Landbruk.
+Tun Media AS is a Norwegian media group that publishes the daily newspaper Nationen, the weekly newspaper Bondebladet and the magazines Traktor and Norsk Landbruk.

 The group was established in 2000 after a merger between Landbruksforlaget, Bondebladet and Nationen.
-It is based in Oslo and the largest owners are TINE (25%), the Norwegian Agrarian Association (25%), Nortura (22,5%) and Landkreditt (8%).
+It is based in Oslo and the largest owners are Tine (25%), the Norwegian Agrarian Association (25%), Nortura (22,5%) and Landkreditt (8%).
 The remaining percents are owned by about 800 individuals.
+Felleskjøpet was later a significant owner.

+In June 2021, a deal was announced, whereby Tine, Nortura, Felleskjøpet and Landkreditt announced that they would sells their shares in the company.
+Buyers were the media group Amedia, who would then secure a 66.9-percent ownership stake, and 8 percent by Nord-Trøndelag, a Steinkjer-based media holding company who otherwise is the controlling company of Trønder-Avisa.
+The Agrarian Association retained its 25 percent ownership share.
+The process followed an internal analysis which concluded with that Tun Media needed to join forces with one of the large media conglomerates in the country.